StoynovAngel/RealEstateManager/README.md

 ## Prerequisites:

 1. WSL (Windows Subsystem for Linux)
+2. Docker (Required)
-2. Development tools - Run the following commands in your WSL terminal to install necessary tools:
+3. Development tools - run the following commands(if you are manually running the application):

 ```bash
 sudo apt update